glotzerlab/signac/doc/indexing.rst

         with signac.fetch(doc) as file:
             print(file.read())

-Here, we first generated the index with the ``Project.index()`` function and stored the result in a ``signac.Collection`` container.
+Here, we first generated the index with the :py:meth:`.Project.index` function and stored the result in a :py:class:`.Collection` container.
-Then we search the index collection for a specific state point and use ``signac.fetch()`` to open the associated file.
+Then we search the index collection for a specific state point and use :py:func:`.fetch` to open the associated file.
-The ``signac.fetch()`` functions works very similar to Python's built-in ``open()`` function to open files, but in addition will be able to fetch a file from multiple different sources if necessary.
+The :py:func:`.fetch` functions works very similar to Python's built-in :py:func:`open` function to open files, but in addition will be able to fetch a file from multiple different sources if necessary.

 The nect few sections are a more detailed outline of how such a workflow can be realized.

 Indexing a signac Project
 =========================

-As shown in the previous section, a **signac** project index, can be generated directly with the `Project.index()` function in Python, alternatively we can generate the index on the command line with `$ signac project --index`.
+As shown in the previous section, a **signac** project index, can be generated directly with the :py:meth:`.Project.index` function in Python, alternatively we can generate the index on the command line with ``$ signac project --index``.

 A signac project index is like a regular file index, but contains the following additional fields: